DCC-EX/website/docs/start/diy-starter-kit.md

 * __Command Station:__ An Arduino with DCC++ software already uploaded and a Motor Controller Shield prepped and installed.
 This is often abbreviated to just "CS"

 !!!
 NOTE
-    Keep in mind that if you just want to run trains and start without the separate Raspberry Pi and JMRI, you can purchase just the Arduino Mega and Motorshield combination and use exWebThrottle.
+    Keep in mind that if you just want to run trains and start without the separate Raspberry Pi and JMRI, you can purchase just the Arduino Mega and Motorshield combination and use our exWebThrottle.

-*Suppliers list coming soon*

 # What You Will Need

 - A "main" track aka "operations" track - most people already have this, it's your layout
 - A "programming" track aka "service" track - a short section of track that you will use to program locomotives and other pieces of equipment that use "accessory decoders".
 This can be an electrically isolated siding if you like and DCC++ EX will allow that to be part of your main track when not programming locos
-- A known-good locomotive equipped with a DCC decoder.
-You may want this to have sound capability
+- A locomotive equipped with a DCC decoder (either a standard or sound decoder)

 ![DCC++ Overview](../images/dccpp_starter.png)